Base Resources Limited - Notice of change of interests by Substantial Shareholder

 Notice of change of interests by Substantial Shareholder

-The decrease in Sustainable Capital's holding for the purposes of the AIM Rules for Companies was the net result of the disposal and acquisition of ordinary shares during the period from 13 June 2023 to 15 May 2024.
+The decrease in Sustainable Capital's holding for the purposes of the AIM Rules for Companies was the result of the disposal of 11,896,262 ordinary shares on 22 May 2024 for an average price of A$0.2813 per share.

 ENDS.